bitcoin-teleport/teleport-transactions/README.md

 * &#9744; reproducible builds + pin dependencies to a hash
 * &#9744; break as many blockchain analysis heuristics as possible, e.g. change address detection
 * &#9744; payjoin-with-coinswap with decoy UTXOs
+* &#9744; convert contracts which currently use script to instead use adaptor signatures, aiming to not reveal contracts in the backout case
 * &#9744; abstract away the Core RPC so that its functions can be done in another way, for example for the taker being supported as a plugin for electrum
 * &#9744; randomized locktimes, study with bayesian inference the best way to randomize them so that an individual maker learns as little information as possible from the locktime value
 * &#9744; anti-DOS protocol additions for maker (not using json but some kind of binary format that is harder to DOS)
+* &#9744; make the project into a plugin which can be used by other wallets to do the taker role, try to implement it for electrum wallet

 ## Community